Practice Makes Perfect! Math On Track

 The tenet applies as much to basic math as it does to sports.
 So the solution is easy – get kids to practice their basic math until they are perfect!
 Easier said than done 🙂 In sports, kids have role models to emulate.
 They want to be like somebody.
-This provides the motivation.
+This provides motivation.
 However, there are no rock stars in math.
-Practice is boring!
+The practice is boring!
 So, how to get kids to practice math?
-How to give them the motivation?
+How to give them motivation?

 Practice needs to be made fun.
 It needs to be made into a challenge that the kids will enjoy achieving.
 Being in the business of creating practice tools for math, we have incorporated the current thoughts into our product designs.

 - Interesting and engaging packaging – bright, colorful, moving parts

 - Gamification – badges, medals, trophies and the ilk

 - Social Competition – on achievements with other kids

 - Extra challenge – adding elements such as timing or logical reasoning

 - Minimum distractions – limited animations and no advertising